-Belegradek, Farrell and Kapovitch proved in \cite{BFK} that for many open manifolds $V$ admitting complete nonnegatively curved Riemannian metrics and for certain positive integers $i$ the rational homotopy groups $\pi^{\mathbb{ Q}}_{i}\mathcal{R}_{K \geq 0}(V)\neq0$, where $\mathcal{R}_{K \geq 0}(V)$ is the space of complete nonnegatively curved Riemannian metrics on $V$.
-For example, when $d\geq2$ and for some explicit $i\geq 2$, they prove that there exits an $m$ such that
+Belegradek, Farrell and Kapovitch proved in \cite{BFK} that there exist simply connected complete nonnegatively curved manifolds $V$, such that for certain positive integers $i$ the rational homotopy groups $\pi^{\mathbb{ Q}}_{i}\mathcal{R}_{K \geq 0}(V)$ are nontrivial, where $\mathcal{R}_{K \geq 0}(V)$ is the space of complete nonnegatively curved Riemannian metrics on $V$.
+For example, when $d\geq2$ and for some explicit $i\geq 2$, they prove that there exists an $m$ such that